Bridget Jones's Baby: Plot

-Bridget invites Jack to a work event, and is startled when Mark shows up as well.
-They meet, and the three go out to dinner, where Bridget finally admits that she is unsure who the father is.
-Although disappointed, Jack takes the news well, but Mark is upset and walks out, though he eventually becomes supportive as well.
-Mark and Jack eventually become jealous of each other’s bond with Bridget and try to one up each other.
+Bridget invites Jack to a work event, and is startled when Mark also shows up.
+The three go out to dinner, where Bridget finally tells them she is unsure who the father is.
+Although disappointed, Jack takes the news well, but Mark is upset and walks out, although he eventually becomes supportive, and the trio attend prenatal classes.
+Mark and Jack eventually become jealous of each other's bond with Bridget and try to one-up each other.

-They pretend to be in a gay relationship to avoid embarrassment when the trio attend prenatal classes, which irritates Mark.
-He becomes increasingly more envious of Bridget and Jack's close relationship and is devastated when Jack lets Mark believe he and Bridget had sex without condoms, making it more likely for Jack to be the father.
+Mark becomes increasingly envious of Bridget and Jack's close relationship and is devastated when Jack lets him believe he and Bridget had unprotected sex, making it more likely for Jack to be the father.
 Mark leaves, ignoring Bridget's calls.
-Jack asks her to move in with him, but he eventually confesses to Bridget what he told Mark.
-Upset, Bridget rushes to tell Mark, but seeing his wife arriving at his house, she walks away.
+Jack asks her to move in, but he eventually confesses what he told Mark.
+Upset, Bridget rushes to tell Mark, but seeing Camilla arriving at his house, she walks away.

-Nine months into her pregnancy, Bridget finds herself locked out in the rain.
-Mark arrives and breaks into the flat for her.
-He tells her his wife was at the flat to pick up the last of her things.
-Just as they are about to kiss, her water breaks.
-When his mobile rings, Mark romantically throws it out the window, leaving them without a means to call help.
-They eventually make it to the hospital with some help from Gianni and Jack.
-Later Jack apologises to Mark for his behaviour.
-Bridget gives birth to a healthy baby boy, and her friends and parents come to visit them.
-Dr. Rawlings takes Mark and Jack away to perform the DNA test, and they genuinely wish each other luck.
+Late in her pregnancy, Bridget is locked out in the rain.
+Mark arrives and breaks into her flat for her.
+He tells her that Camilla was just collecting the last of her belongings.
+Just as they are about to kiss, her waters break.
+When his mobile rings, Mark romantically throws it out the window, leaving them without means to call help.

+They eventually make it to the hospital with help from a pizza deliveryman and Jack, who apologises to Mark for his behaviour.
+Bridget gives birth to a healthy baby boy, William, and her friends and parents visit, her mother coming from her freshly-won, parish-council election she had won with Bridget's help in liberalising her campaign.
+Rawlings takes Mark and Jack away to perform DNA tests, and they genuinely wish each other luck.

-A year later, Bridget marries Mark, and it is revealed he is the baby's father.
-Jack is a guest, showing no sign of resentment or jealousy, happily playing with Bridget and Mark's son William.
+A year later, Bridget marries Mark.
+Jack is his best man, showing no sign of resentment or jealousy, happily playing with William, Mark's son.
 Bridget expresses her contentment that everything worked out.
-The film ends with a newspaper headline revealing Daniel Cleaver has been found alive.
+A newspaper headline reveals that Daniel has been found alive.